-In the placebo-controlled, double-blind, phase 3 COU-AA-302 study, Ryan et al. 116 randomized 1,088 men with mCRPC who had not received prior chemotherapy to receive either abiraterone acetate 1,000mg daily plus prednisone 5mg twice a day or placebo plus prednisone 5 mg twice daily.
+In the placebo-controlled, double-blind, phase III COU-AA-302 study, Ryan et al.127 randomized 1,088 men with mCRPC who had not received prior chemotherapy to receive either abiraterone acetate 1,000mg daily plus prednisone 5mg twice a day or placebo plus prednisone 5mg twice daily.
 The primary outcomes of the study were radiographic-PFS and OS.
-Participants randomized to receive abiraterone acetate plus prednisone had statistically significant improvement in radiographic PFS (HR=0.53 p<0.001), as previously reported during interim analyses.
-117 The final analysis of OS showed a statistically significant increase in patients treated with abiraterone acetate plus prednisone (HR=0.81; 95%CI 0.70 to 0.93; P=0.0033).
-116 The most common grade 3-4 adverse events were cardiac disorders (8% in the abiraterone acetate group versus 4% in the placebo group), increased alanine aminotransferase (6% versus <1%), and hypertension (5% versus 3%).
+Participants randomized to receive abiraterone acetate plus prednisone had statistically significant improvement in radiographic PFS (HR=0.53; p<0.001), as previously reported during interim analyses.
+128 The final analysis of OS showed a statistically significant increase in patients treated with abiraterone acetate plus prednisone (HR=0.81; 95% CI: 0.70 to 0.93; P=0.0033).127 The most common grades 3 to 4 adverse events were cardiac disorders (8% in the abiraterone acetate group versus 4% in the placebo group), increased alanine aminotransferase (6% versus <1%), and hypertension (5% versus 3%).